abitofhelp/functional/docs/formal/software_requirements_specification.md

 - API naming familiar to Rust/Haskell developers
 - Generic packages instantiable with any `private` type
-- Option package supports `Preelaborate` for strict elaboration contexts
+- Option, Result, Either packages support `Preelaborate` for strict elaboration contexts

+### 4.6 SPARK Compatibility (NFR-06)

+- Option, Result, Either SHALL be `SPARK_Mode => On`
+- Try SHALL be `SPARK_Mode => Off` (exception boundary by design)
+- All transform operations SHALL have postconditions for prover assistance
+- No heap allocation, no controlled types, Ravenscar compatible

 ## 5. System Requirements